Neon sign repair

 with small wires like this.

-Just un-twist them.
+Just un-twist them or snip them off.
 Some newer signs have plastic ties, you will have to cut

 and discard those then use wire to re-assemble.